Shapkofil/blender-rhubarb-lipsync/README.md

-# Blender Rhubarb Lip Sync
+# Grease Pencil Rhubarb Lip Sync

 [Rhubarb Lip Sync](https://github.com/DanielSWolf/rhubarb-lip-sync) is a command-line tool created by Daniel S. Wolf that automatically creates mouth animation from voice recordings.
 You can use it for characters in computer games, in animated cartoons, or in any other project that requires animating mouths based on existing recordings.